Basics of Child Abuse in Arizona | Hildebrand Law, PC

 This information only begins to scratch the surface of this highly emotional topic.
 In our next article, we’ll dive into the subject a bit further.
 We’ll also take a look at how child abuse allegations, charges, and convictions can impact a child custody case in the state of Arizona.
 Be sure to check back for more information, and in the meantime, browse our family law blog for a collection of articles on other topics.

 If you have questions about basics of child abuse in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child abuse and family law attorneys have over 100 years of combined experience successfully representing clients in child abuse and family law cases.
+Our Arizona child abuse and family law attorneys have decades of combined experience successfully representing clients in child abuse and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.